ramirezfranco/kreisman_fellowship/README.md

-# Building Abandoment in the City of Chicago
+# Building abandonment in the City of Chicago
 In this repository, you will find all the code and results of the home abandonment project in Chicago.

 ## Objective